idvorkin/idvorkin.github.io/_d/operating-manual-2.md

   - search-featured
 ---

 I've learned what I like, how I want to spend my energy,and how I want to be thinking about my life.
 I've learned my roles, reasonable expectations, and healthy ways to operate given my personality, behaviors, and frequently occurring situations.
 This post is a summary of those learnings - an operating manual if you will, reminding me how to think about, respond to and behave, so I can operate at maximum effectiveness and efficiency.
+Super important: You don't raise to the level of your goals, you fall to the level of your systems

 <!-- prettier-ignore-start -->